-The two definitions above may look similar, but their difference is significant.
+The two definitions above may look similar, but their differences are significant.
 The Massachusetts definition appears to be broader because it doesn't matter whether or not the data elements are encrypted.
 Information is encrypted if the data is transformed in a way that its meaning cannot be ascertained or understood without the use of a confidential process or key.
 Also, in Massachusetts, a financial account number need not be accompanied by a security code or password.
 In California, the statute would not be triggered if one of the data elements was encrypted and, in order to qualify as "personal information," an account number must be found in combination with a security code or password.
+However, unlike Massachusetts, the California definition of personal information includes an email username in combination with information that would permit access to an online account.

-Unless otherwise noted, for the purpose of this Toolkit, "personal information" will be interpreted broadly to mean any information that can be used to uniquely identify, contact, or locate a single person or can be used with other sources to uniquely identify a single individual.8 In regards to compliance, it is necessary for businesses to consult applicable law and advisable to consult legal counsel.
+Unless otherwise noted, for the purpose of this Toolkit, "personal information" will be interpreted broadly to mean any information that can be used to uniquely identify, contact, or locate a single person, or can be used with other sources to uniquely identify a single individual.
+In regards to compliance, it is necessary for businesses to consult applicable law and advisable to consult legal counsel.